- Contact Us +1 224 529 4400

 Records Documentation Requirements for Speech Therapy Medical Billing

 Documentation plays a crucial role in explaining the medical necessity of the procedures rendered by the provider.
 All documentation must comply with legal/regulatory requirements applicable to the state in which the provider practices.
-All medical records must show medical necessity, include the appropriate type, frequency, intensity, and duration regarding the individual needs of the patient.
+All medical records must show medical necessity, including the appropriate type, frequency, intensity, and duration regarding the individual needs of the patient.
 In addition, all medical records should include:

 • Initial Evaluation: plan of care; documentation for medical necessity; objective findings.